-The League of Women Voters of the District of Columbia has supported self government for the District since the 1920s and has endorsed statehood as a means of acquiring full rights since 1993.
+The League of Women Voters of the District of Columbia supports self government for the District believes statehood is a means of acquiring full rights.

 DC Statehood efforts in the District of Columbia

 DC Statehood Commission.
 In 2014, the Council of the District of Columbia created the New Columbia Statehood Commission to coordinate the District's statehood initiatives.
 The Commission is an independent agency within DC government providing support to the Statehood Congressional Delegation in promoting statehood and voting rights to the District.

 - Draft Constitution of the State of New Columbia